Introduction to ArchiMate

 Enterprise Architect supports a wide range of languages and frameworks, which are all available within the tool depending on the edition that you are running.
 This provides great flexibility as it allows languages to be used in combination; for example, even though most of your architecture might be developed using ArchiMate there could be occasions when you need to create a Mind Map to document a stakeholder workshop or run a simulation of a Business Process to fully understand it.
 The tool provides a series of Perspectives that let you select a single aspect, language or discipline within the tool, allowing you to focus, but when you need to you can simply switch to an alternative perspective.

-1. Click the Perspective Selector in the top right corner of the application title bar.
+1. Click on the <perspective name> option in the top right corner of the application title bar.

 2. Select Enterprise Architecture > ArchiMate from the drop down

 Enterprise Architect now will allow you to focus on modeling with ArchiMate and will limit the available diagrams and toolbox and language features to the ArchiMate technology.
-It will also open the Model Wizard, allowing you to kick-start your modeling with a series of pre-built patterns that fully supports the ArchiMate Viewpoint mechanism.
+It will also open the Start Page 'Create from Pattern' tab (Model Wizard), allowing you to kick-start your modeling with a series of pre-built patterns that fully support the ArchiMate Viewpoint mechanism.

 Model Wizard Patterns

 The Model Wizard is a productivity tool that allows you to create compliant model content based on the chosen example viewpoint, selected from these viewpoint groups:

 - Implementation and Migration Viewpoints